Updated on: December 6, 2024

 - Secure bookmark storage.

 I really like RoboForm’s bookmark storage, too — it’s a simple way to save your bookmarks across every device that has RoboForm installed.
-This is a great time saver if you use different browsers across your different devices, dual-boot Linux and Windows, or simply have a lot of devices.
+This is a great time saver if you use different browsers across your devices, dual-boot Linux and Windows, or simply have a lot of devices.

 The credential-sharing tools are secure and easy to use.
-You can create folders with items that you want to share with associates and adjust the permissions of each user.
-On the one hand, you can make it so a user can use the credentials without seeing what they actually are, and on the other extreme, you can give someone free rein to edit a folder and adjust permissions.
+You can create folders with items you want to share with associates and adjust the permissions of each user.
+On the one hand, you can make it so a user can use your credentials without seeing what they actually are, and on the other extreme, you can give someone free rein to edit a folder in your vault and adjust permissions.
 This has lots of applications, from granting friends restricted access to a server you host to managing sensitive information in a team or family.
 There’s also a sensible and secure method for recovering your account or granting a trusted contact full access.

 RoboForm’s Security Center alerts you to weak, compromised, and reused passwords.
 However, while RoboForm can identify a password that has been compromised, it doesn’t provide you with any details about the breach.

 RoboForm Premium is an excellent value — providing all of RoboForm’s features for only $0.99 / month.
-RoboForm Family provides all these features across 5 user accounts for $1.59 / month.
+RoboForm Family gets you all these features across 5 user accounts for $1.59 / month.
 There’s also a free plan that provides password strength auditing and secure bookmarks storage, but it’s limited to 1 device.

 Bottom Line: